Prince Albert Local Municipality: History

 At the end of the apartheid era, the area that is today the Prince Albert Local Municipality formed part of the Central Karoo Regional Services Council (RSC).
 The town of Prince Albert was governed by a municipal council elected by the white residents, while the coloured residents were governed by a management committee subordinate to the white council.
 Bitterwater (Leeu-Gamka) was also governed by a management committee subordinate to the RSC.

 After the national elections of 1994 a process of local government transformation began, in which negotiations were held between the existing local authorities, political parties, and local community organisations.
 As a result of these negotiations, in January 1995 the municipality and management committee of Prince Albert were both dissolved and the Prince Albert Transitional Local Council (TLC) was created to replace them.
 In the same month the Bitterwater management committee was also replaced by the Leeu-Gamka TLC.

 The TLCs were initially made up of members nominated by the various parties to the negotiations, until May 1996 when elections were held.
 At the time of these elections the Central Karoo District Council was established in place of the Central Karoo RSC, and transitional representative councils (TRCs) were elected to represent rural areas outside the TLCs on the District Council.
 The area that was to become Prince Albert Local Municipality was covered by the Prince Albert TRC.

 At the local elections of December 2000 the TLCs and TRC were all dissolved and the Prince Albert Local Municipality was established as a single local authority.
 At the same election the Central Karoo District Council was dissolved and replaced by the Central Karoo District Municipality.

+Demographics

+According to the 2022 South African census, the municipality had a population of 17,836, increasing at an average rate of 3.0% annually from 2011.
+89.5% of the population identified as "Coloured," with "Whites" at 8.9%.
+1.7% of the population identified as "Black African."